How to Get Yourself Out of a Bad Mood

 I hope these suggestions make you feel a little less alone and prove useful when you’re feeling stuck and having trouble getting out of a bad mood.

-For deep mind and energy clearing, balancing and healing – join me in June for the next opening of my five week private one-on-one mindset mentoring program – a supported journey of transformative personal growth combined with the power of reiki energy healing sessions.
+For deep mind and energy clearing, balancing and healing – join me for the next opening of my private one-on-one mindset mentoring/reiki healing program – a supported journey of transformative personal growth combined with the power of reiki energy healing sessions.
 More details here… and make sure you’re on my email list to receive upcoming news, updates and invitations.

 FREE AFFIRMATIONS DOWNLOAD